-It was apparently the one thing that could distract the orange-hued chupadore.
-Grif cleared his throat and announced loudly: "You heard Sarge, you guys move out in sixteen hours!"
+It was apparently the one thing that could distract Grif.
+He cleared his throat and announced loudly: "You heard Sarge, you guys move out in sixteen hours!"

 "I said SIX hours, you tangerine lump!"

-The maroon soldier narrowed his eyes even as he grumbled and snatched up the stacked plates, joined by Mahihko and Donut on the short journey to the kitchen.
+Simmons narrowed his eyes even as he grumbled and snatched up the stacked plates, joined by Mahihko and Donut on the short journey to the kitchen.
 "Asshole."
-He continued to mutter under his breath as the feminine wolf peered up at him musingly.
+He continued to mutter under his breath as the diminutive wolf peered up at him musingly.

 "You guys are like a married couple.
-I know you two ain’t bonin’, but boy oh boy, wouldn’t be a stretch!" the slender lupine sang out.
+I know you two ain’t bonin’, but boy oh boy, wouldn’t be a stretch!"
+Mahihko sang out.

 "Do you ever talk about something other than…that?"
 Simmons retorted bitterly.

 Mahihko shrugged as he handed the plates to Donut, who had already begun to run hot water in the sink.
-"Sure, even fish gotta stop swimming sometimes."
+"Sure, even fish gotta stop swimmin' sometimes."

 Simmons paused at this before sighing and pushing his stack of dishes toward the others.
 "I don’t know why I asked.
 I’m gonna go see if Sarge needs anything prepped before we sleep."
 He hesitated and frowned at Mahihko.
 "The bigger…wolf, Lone?
 Is there any chance he’s going to come with us instead of, uh…you?
 I mean…no offense, but…"

-The maroon chupadore shifted uncomfortably, unsure of precisely how serious the cheerful lupine’s awkward rambling was meant to be.
+Simmons shifted uncomfortably, unsure of precisely how serious the cheerful thief's rambling was meant to be.
 "Uh…right.
 I guess.
 I’m, um…I’m gonna go now, and.
 Make sure all the door locks are still working.
 For, uh.
 For safety."
 He backed slowly out of the kitchen before spinning around and hurrying back to the mess, leaving Mahihko to laugh amusedly and continue the chores with Donut.

 "What is wrong with that guy?"
 Simmons asked no one in particular as he wandered back into the dining area, frowning and rubbing the back of his head.